Blatts12/filtr/README.md

 - `{:error, error_message}` - Single error message
 - `{:error, [error1, error2, ...]}` - Multiple error messages

-If your plugin doesn't implement `cast/3` for a specific type or the function clause doesn't match, Pex will try the next plugin in the chain.
+If your plugin doesn't implement `cast/3` for a specific type or the function clause doesn't match, Filtr will try the next plugin in the chain.

 #### `validate/4`